 Notice that the header content, Weather in C and Weather in F both span two lines each whereas the data below does not really need that much space.
 So merging the two header cells and then substituting the text in the merged cell makes this table use space much more efficiently, as shown within the table that's shown at the bottom of Figure 1, above.

-Similarly there are plenty of reasons where you can benefit from splitting a large cell into two smaller cells without influencing the rest of the rows and columns within your table -- this can be achieved using PowerPoint's Merge and Split options that you can find within Table Layout tab of the Ribbon as shown highlighted in red, within Figure 2, below.
+Similarly, there are plenty of reasons where you can benefit from splitting a large cell into two smaller cells without influencing the rest of the rows and columns within your table.
+This objective can be achieved using PowerPoint's Merge and Split options that you can find within Table Layout tab of the Ribbon as shown highlighted in red, within Figure 2, below.

 Figure 2: Merge and Split options for the table

-Using these two options you can merge and split table cells as required.
+Using these two options, you can merge and split table cells as required.
 Note that you may find the Merge option greyed out if you have selected a single cell within the table.
-To explore more about Merge and Split options, explore the sections below:
+To explore more about Merge and Split options in PowerPoint 2011 for Mac, explore the sections below:

 Merge Table Cells